 - Feverish If your body temperature is at 100.4°F or 38°C or higher after a day out in the sun, consider it a fever!4 Get comfortable while the burn passes by taking acetaminophen or ibuprofen for discomfort, but be sure to follow the instructions on the container so you don’t overdo it.5

 - Itching Burnt skin = itchy skin.
 Relieve the itch with regular topical applications of Aloe Vera gel to keep your skin moisturized as it heals.6 Fresh fluid directly from a plant is best, but if that’s not possible, any after-sun creams or gels that contain it will help as well.
-In addition, take cool showers and keep layers of clothing to a minimum to avoid irritating your skin any further.
+In addition, take cool showers and protect the sunburned area from more sun exposure to avoid irritating your skin any further.

 - Thirst Dehydration and sunburn go hand-in-hand more often than not.
 If you’re feeling thirstier than normal, don’t stress – just stay hydrated to avoid the dehydration from getting worse and to speed up your healing process.7

 - Nausea Getting a sunburn is no fun, but it might be the perfect excuse to take a sick day …especially if you’re feeling nauseous or chilled.
 These symptoms usually accompany a fever, so keep an eye on it and rest up if you’re starting to feel a little under the weather.

 - Peeling: As your skin heals, you might be tempted to peel your flaking skin off.
 However, “it’s not a great idea,” says Dr. Rivers.
 “Peeling off dead skin prematurely exposes skin cells that weren’t ready to be exposed yet, increasing your risk of infection and slowing down the overall healing process.”
 Instead, you can try gently exfoliating and of course, moisturizing to keep the skin hydrated as it heals.